This article originally appeared on ProducersWeb on February 21,2014

 Many prospects simply want certainty.
 They want to know, without a shadow of a doubt, what they are going to receive and when they will receive it.
 They want it in plain and simple terms, and they want a good yield.

-Secondary market annuities deliver on all fronts — with guaranteed returns to your clients — in a simple and easy-to-understand manner.
+Secondary market annuities deliver on all fronts — with fixed returns to your clients — in a simple and easy-to-understand manner.

 Now, here’s the secret — the psychological leg up you have as an annuity producer presenting secondary market annuities to your clients.